 If you have to stay in isolation, maintain a healthy and active lifestyle – including a proper diet, a decent night’s sleep, daily exercise and contact with your loved ones.
 Try and make this situation as normal as possible and enjoy it.

 Even though the Coronavirus is a unique situation, draw on the skills and techniques you’ve used in the past to surpass illness or any of life’s adversities.
-Your personal defense mechanisms and underlying strength is there to help you again.
+Your personal defence mechanisms and underlying strength can help you again.

 Made up of midwives, dietitians and mums, our Careline can help with all your parenting questions.
 Your support crew just got bigger!